 Books are excellent gifts that open a world of imagination for kids.
 There are so many excellent books.
-Some of our favourites are The Very Hungry Caterpillar and The Cat in the Hat.
+Some of our favourites are The Very Hungry Caterpillar, The Cat in the Hat and The Prince and the Pee.
 As well as activity books like the I Spy books to keep kids engaged and learning.

 Trains seem to be one of those toys kids either love or have no interest in.
 If your kids are in the group that love trains, then they can provide hours of entertainment and learning as kids build tracks and imagine scenarios.

 Most kids love to draw, color, paint and create.
 An easel gives them a great spot for creative play.

 25. V-tech watch